NVIDIA/dcgm-exporter/README.md

 You will also find the `json` file on this repo under `grafana/dcgm-exporter-dashboard.json`

 Pull requests are accepted!

+### Building the containers

+This project uses [docker buildx](https://docs.docker.com/buildx/working-with-buildx/) for multi-arch image creation.
+Follow the instructions on that page to get a working builder instance for creating these containers.

 ## Issues and Contributing